 In the UK, podcasting is more popular among men.
 The MIDAS Survey Summer 2022 found that in 2022 58% of men compared to 42% of women listen to podcasts.

 In the US, the picture is the same, though the gap is smaller.
-According to data shared by The Infinite Dial 2022, in 2022, 53% of men listened to a podcast in the last month, compared to 46% of women.
+According to data shared by The Women’s Podcast Report from Edison Research and SXM Media, 52% of podcast listeners are male and 48% are female.

-15. Podcasting Is More Popular Among Older Listeners
+15. Podcasting Is More Popular Among Younger Listeners

 18. Live Radio Is Still Much More Popular